 ME: Why would I be a fan of barfing all over someone’s new place?

 When I was younger, family get-togethers involved two things: my Uncle Bucky would find a recliner after dinner to take a nap and my dad would pull out a map.
 It was guaranteed.
-With Bucky snoozing in the background, my dad would spread out a folded map on the dining room table and pour over the legends, the landmarks and highways that connected the towns and cities.
+With Bucky snoozing in the background, my dad would spread out a folded map on the dining room table and pour over the legends, the landmarks and highways that connected the towns together.

 Dad loved maps.
 There were at least five in his car at any given time, backup maps for backup maps.
 Being a civil engineer with projects that took him out of town it made sense.
 He needed to know where he was and where he needed to be.

 Recently, I purchased a US road atlas, not so much for travel, but to pore over when reading about places I’ve never been.
 I now find myself slowly meandering over the legends, landmarks, winding rivers and roads.
-I even have a better understanding why dad was so willing to pull out a map at any family function.
-There is a certain allure in connecting the dots.
+I even have a better understanding why dad was so willing to pull out a map at any family gathering.
+There is a certain allure connecting the dots.